Best and Worst Times to Visit British Virgin Islands

 ![]() |

-The average high temperature each month in the British Virgin Islands range from the mid 80s Fahrenheit in winter to about 90 degrees in the summer.
+The average high temperature each month in the British Virgin Islands range from the mid 80s Fahrenheit or about 30 Celsius in winter to about 90 degrees Fahrenheit or 32 Celsius in the summer.

-Daytime temperatures in the mid 80s Fahrenheit in the winter sounds warm enough.
+Daytime temperatures in the mid 80s Fahrenheit in the winter sound warm enough.
 But nighttime temperatures get down to the low 70s Fahrenheit.
 It’s comfortable enough for walking around.
-But cooler nighttime tempertures with trade winds and cold northern currents may make seawater feel too chilly for swimming.
+But cooler nighttime tempertures with trade winds and cold northern currents may make seawater feel chilly for swimming, especially in the mornings during winter.

 The best months to visit the British Virgin Islands for a combination of warm tempatures and low risk of rain are April through July in that order.